An exquisite 19th century mirror with an original shiny mirror plate in a beautifully carved frame.

 Description

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, especially the prevalent Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and worth noting.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to dazzle with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these pieces.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to shine with splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture-making art.
-Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Today, we can observe how much influence the Baroque style has on modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws and eagle heads are common motifs in Renaissance-style furniture.
+Lion’s paws and eagle heads are common motifs in Renaissance style furniture.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details